GSA/digitalgov.gov/content/services/dap/certified-analyst.md

 date: 2018-08-10 09:00:00 -0400
 title: 'Become a DAP Certified Analyst'
 summary: 'Download the study guide and learn how to become a DAP Certified Analyst at your federal agency.'
+deck: 'This is your opportunity to demonstrate mastery of the DAP Google Analytics account by becoming a certified analyst.'
+type: guide
 authors:
   - tlowden
 ---

 The [Digital Analytics Program](https://digital.gov/services/dap/) (DAP) now offers the opportunity to demonstrate mastery of the DAP Google Analytics account by becoming a **DAP Certified Analyst**.

+## Overview

 To become a DAP Certified Analyst, a prospective analyst must complete the DAP Certification Exam with a score of 80 percent or better.
 The exam is 50 questions and is multiple choice.
 Prospective analysts can take the exam more than once.